hamzafanidi3669/Hotel-management-php/README.md

 # Hotel-management-php
 The "Fanidi Hotel" project aims to provide an intuitive platform for hotel guests to purchase various services online, access up-to-date hotel news, and simplify order and invoice management.
 Administrators can fully manage clients and services.

+The main objective of this project was to create an interactive and user-friendly experience for hotel guests by offering a centralized platform where they can access various features related to their stay.
+This includes easy purchase of services from different categories, order management, client management by the admin (who can add, delete, or modify a client), and the same functionalities for services, as well as discovering the latest news and information about the hotel